-Third trimester — Try not to travel after 36th, or at the latest, after the 38th week of pregnancy.
-Fatigue is increased, and risk of preterm birth is higher during this phase.
+The third trimester — Try not to travel after 36th, or at the latest, after the 38th week of pregnancy.
+Fatigue is increased, and the risk of preterm birth is higher during this phase.

 Choose a Domestic Destination

 It can be tempting to visit a far-away destination before you take on mothering responsibilities.
-But, try to stay within the U.S., to reduce risks of contaminated food and water and poor quality medical care.
+But, try to stay within the U.S. to reduce the risks of contaminated food and water and poor quality medical care.
 Some things to avoid in making your travel plans: